polterguy/magic-menu/help-files/Magic Menu/01 - Introduction.md

 ## Introduction to the Magic Menu

 The Magic Menu is a common navigation system for all your apps.
-In addition to being a common navigation system, it also supports speech recognition and speech synthesis - But only on browsers that supports this, which happens to be only Google Chrome at the time of this writing.
-This allows you to completely control your system, almost exclusively using your voice if you wish.
+In addition to being a common navigation system, it also supports speech recognition and speech synthesis - But _only on browsers that supports speech recognition_ - Which happens to be only Google Chrome at the time of this writing.
+This allows you to completely control your system, almost exclusively using your voice.
 The Magic Menu allows you to create your own menu commands, which are sentences, phrases and words, which are associated with some piece of Hyperlambda, that will be evaluated when your menu item is chosen, or the phrase/sentence/word is spoken.
-Hence, arguably it becomes a bridge between natural language and computer code, allowing you to evaluate some piece of Hyperlambda, in response to natural spoken language.
-Below is a screenshot of how the Magic Menu looks like.
+Hence, it becomes a bridge between natural language and computer code, allowing you to evaluate some piece of Hyperlambda, in response to natural spoken language.
+Below is a screenshot of the Magic Menu.

 https://phosphorusfive.files.wordpress.com/2018/03/magic-menu-screenshot-gui.png